estebanpdl/tik-spyder/README.md

 TikSpyder extracts TikTok video links from Google's search results and downloads the videos.
 It also supports storing and retrieving collected data in a SQLite database and exporting the data to CSV files.

+Given the dynamic nature of search results and the constantly evolving landscape of TikTok's platform, it's important to note that the data collected by TikSpyder represents a sample rather than a comprehensive dataset.
+However, this sample can still be valuable for monitoring trends and identifying emerging narratives.

 <br />

 ## 🚀 **Features**